UF Physical Medicine & Rehabilitation Educational Programs

 Andrew H. Dubin, M.D.

-Director, UF Health Sports Performance Center & UF Human Dynamics Laboratory
+Vice-Chair of Research Director, UF Health Sports Performance Center & Exercise medicine and Functional Fitness laboratory

 Heather K. Vincent, Ph.D

-Dr. Vincent is the Director of the Human Performance Laboratory and the Director of the UF Health Sports Performance Center.
+Dr. Vincent is the Director of the Exercise Medicine and Functional Fitness Labotarory and the Director of the UF Health Sports Performance Center.
 She is responsible for directing the research efforts of all trainees in PM&R and guiding educational content of residency program.
 She is a member of the Program Evaluation Committee (PEC).

 Terra K. Smith

-Our Residency Coordinator, Terra K. Smith, has 10 years experience managing and coordinating medical education programs.
-Under the direction of the Residency Director and Associate Director, she provides oversight of our residency training program and medical education opportunities.
-Under the direction of the Research Director, she provides oversight and onboarding for available internships.
+Our Residency Education Coordinator, Terra K. Smith, has 12 years experience managing and coordinating medical education programs.
+Under the direction of the Vice-Chair of Education, Residency Director and Associate Director, she provides oversight of our residency training program, medical student and undergrad education opportunities.
+Under the direction of the Vice -Chair of Research Director, she provides oversight and onboarding for available internships.
 For more information contact: Terra K. Smith, Residency Coordinator, UF Physical Medicine and Rehabilitation, 3450 Hull Road Gainesville, FL 32607 Phone (352) 273-7356 tk.smith@ufl.edu